What Is Libido? Definition And Impact On Mental Health And Relationships

 One thing you might think of is sperm as the reproductive cell.
 In women, these are called ova, or eggs, but not sperm.

 The other thing you might be thinking of is the fluid that comes out during female ejaculation.
 There are two different kinds of fluid that can come out when a woman ejaculates.
 One is a small amount of milky white fluid that comes out when the woman has an orgasm.
-This fluid is full of PSA (prostrate-specific antigen), which is present in men's ejaculations.
+This fluid is full of PSA (prostate-specific antigen), which is present in men's ejaculations.
 The other kind comes out when the woman 'squirts' during sex.
 This fluid can either be urine by itself or urine mixed with fluid from paraurethral (Skene's) glands.
 The prostate contributes a small amount of PSA to this second fluid, but not as much as with the first type.

 - Previous Article